 - He has pale or blue skin, lips, and nails.

 How is RDS diagnosed?

-Your baby's caregiver will do a physical exam on your baby.
+Your baby's healthcare provider will do a physical exam on your baby.
 Your baby may need the following tests:

 - Blood gases: These tests are also called arterial blood gases (ABGs).
 Blood is taken from an artery usually in your child's wrist.
 ABGs may be done if your child has trouble breathing or other problems caused by his illness.